The shift to real-time marketing is here.

 If you are evaluating livestreaming services right now, that matters, because pricing, product roadmaps, and the number of independent options all changed overnight.

-Here are seven platforms worth looking at, organized by what each one actually does well.
+Here are five platforms worth looking at, organized by what each one actually does well, and enriched with what we’re hearing from the 570+ customer calls in our database.

 Five Event Livestreaming Services Compared (B2B)